What is an au pair?

 - teachers v. location

-For example, you might not want a random stranger live with you.
-But if you focus only on that, you’ll miss the bigger picture.
+For example, you might not want a random stranger to live with you.
+But if you focus only on that, you’ll miss the bigger picture of how your childcare choices can align with your values.

 Let’s try and do that with a few points: